Welcome to Cambodia

 There's a magic about this charming yet confounding kingdom that casts a spell on visitors.
 In Cambodia, ancient and modern worlds collide to create an authentic adventure.

 An Empire of Temples

-Siem Reap and Phnom Penh may be the heavyweights, but to some extent they are a bubble, a world away from the Cambodia of the countryside.
-This is the place to experience the rhythm of rural life and timeless landscapes of dazzling rice paddies and swaying sugar palms.
-The South Coast is fringed by tropical islands, with just a handful of beach huts in sight.
-Inland from the coast lie the Cardamom Mountains, part of a vast tropical wilderness that provides a home to elusive wildlife and is the gateway to emerging ecotourism adventures.
-The mighty Mekong River cuts through the country and is home to some of the region’s last remaining freshwater dolphins.
-The northeast is a world unto itself, its wild and mountainous landscapes a home for Cambodia’s ethnic minorities and an abundance of natural attractions.
+Experience the rhythm of rural life and landscapes of dazzling rice paddies and swaying sugar palms in Cambodia's countryside.
+The South Coast is fringed by tropical islands dotted with the occasional fishing village.
+Inland lie the Cardamom Mountains, part of a vast tropical wilderness providing a home to elusive wildlife and a gateway to emerging ecotourism adventures.
+The mighty Mekong River cuts through the country and hosts some of the region’s last remaining freshwater dolphins.
+The northeast is a world unto itself, its wild and mountainous landscapes home to Cambodia’s ethnic minorities and an abundance of natural attractions and wildlife.

 The Cambodian Spirit

 Despite having the eighth wonder of the world in its backyard, Cambodia’s real treasure is its people.
 The Khmers have been to hell and back, struggling through years of bloodshed, poverty and political instability.
 Thanks to an unbreakable spirit and infectious optimism, they have prevailed with their smiles intact.
 No visitor comes away without a measure of admiration and affection for the inhabitants of this enigmatic kingdom.